Term 4 Week 2

 News from the Religious Coordinator

-This term we will be attending the Wednesday morning Mass at St Mary Immaculate Church, Charlestown in stages.
+Classes will be attending the Parish Mass at St Mary Immaculate Catholic Church in stages on the following dates:

 Clare Paff